zzzprojects/learn-orm/tutorials/visual-studio-code/code-navigation.md

 Some languages also support jumping to the type definition of a symbol by running the **Go to Type Definition** command from either the editor context menu or the **Command Palette**.

  - It will take you to the definition of the type of a symbol.
- - The command `editor.action.goToTypeDefinition` is not bound to a keyboard shortcut by default but you can add your own custom keybinding.
+ - The command `editor.action.goToTypeDefinition` is not bound to a keyboard shortcut by default, but you can add your own custom keybinding.

 ## Go to Implementation